safepay/rainmachine-willyweather/README.md

 However, the built in global parsers do a pretty good job.

 The Willyweather service is a commercial API with the first 5000 calls free, then a cost based on the type of data you want to access.
 The typical cost is around $0.05 per 1000 calls for a single weather station, which is what the code is written to handle.
+But as the parser only runs 4 times per day, it will take about 3.4 years to use your 5000 freebies.

 If you have any suggestions or can clean up my code then thanks in advance!